frontendpatterns/frontendpatterns.dev/src/content/patterns/lazy-initialization.md

 Without this pattern, the premise that deferring expensive state calculations until the first render when they're needed falls apart, and small changes trigger cascading regressions.

-## Context

-Use it whenever you're working on state management concerns in a codebase that multiple engineers touch daily.

 ## Solution

 Apply the Lazy Initialization pattern by deferring expensive state calculations until the first render when they're needed, and reinforce it with concise examples or tests.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.